daniel-simpson/blog/content/posts/2019-04-06---graphql-entityframework-and-jsonpatch.md

 - "csharp"
 - ".net"
 - "graphql"
-description: "Implementing an abstracted method of CRUD operations with Entity Framework and JSON Patch"
+description: "Implementing an abstracted method of CRUD operations with GraphQL, Entity Framework Core and JSON Patch"
 ---
 For our business – [Take Off Go](https://www.takeoffgo.com/) – I have built a backend system for handling everything from our client relationship management, to finance, to trip management.